impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

   }
 ```

 This half is wrapped in curly braces, meaning we perform it as a single operation and send its contents to the next half.
 What is that output?
 Well, we check the length of something called "$#".
-If we Google ""$#" bash" and click on [the first result](https://web.archive.org/web/20220516195326/https://askubuntu.com/questions/939620/what-does-mean-in-bash), we see:
+If we Google ""$#" bash" and click on [the first result](https://web.archive.org/web/20220516195326/https://askubuntu.com/questions/939620/what-does-mean-in-bash){:target="_blank" rel="noopener"}, we see:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-334am.png" width="70%" style="border: 1px solid black; padding: 0.5em">